-Human red blood cells in a capillary (human cerebellum), coloured scanning electron micrograph (SEM).
+Human red blood cells in a capillary (human cerebellum), scanning electron micrograph (SEM).
 Red blood cells (RBCs), or erythrocytes, are the most common type of blood cell in vertebrates.
-They are involved in delivering oxygen to the body tissue.
 RBCs take up oxygen in the lungs or gills and release it into tissues while squeezing through the body's capillaries.
 The cytoplasm of RBCs is rich in haemoglobin, an iron-containing biomolecule that can bind oxygen and is responsible for the red color of the cells.
 The cell membrane is composed of proteins and lipids and this structure provides properties essential for physiological cell function (deformability and stability) while traversing the circulatory system, especially the capillary network.
 In humans, mature RBCs are flexible and oval biconcave disks.
 Capillaries are the small blood vessels that make up the microcirculation of the human body.
-Magnification: x1, 000 when shortest axis.
+Magnification: x1, 000 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.